 The vast majority of steroids do require treatment with an aromatase inhibitor like Aromasin or Arimidex.
-Here, we will look at Aromasin vs. Arimidex and which is the better choice during a steroid cycle.
+Here, we will look at Aromasin vs Arimidex and which is the better choice during a steroid cycle.

-When looking at Aromasin vs. Arimidex, it’s important to remember that both compounds are aromatase inhibitors.
+When looking at Aromasin vs Arimidex, it’s important to remember that both compounds are aromatase inhibitors.
 In the bodybuilding and athletic circles, they’re often called anti-estrogens.

 Both products work by blocking an enzyme known as aromatase that converts excess free testosterone (and testosterone-derived steroids) into estrogen.

 When using steroids, some of them will aromatize thanks to the presence of that enzyme.
 While some estrogen is healthy and even required, even in men, too much can cause unwanted side effects like bloating, mood swings, and even gynecomastia.
 Aromasin and Arimidex are vital parts of your steroid cycles because they stop aromatization.

-When looking at Aromasin vs. Arimidex on-cycle, there are a few factors to keep in mind.
+When looking at Aromasin vs Arimidex on-cycle, there are a few factors to keep in mind.
 Of these, one of the most important for bodybuilders and athletes is availability.
 In some cases, it is much simpler to find one product over the other, making it more convenient.

 What’s more, you will also need to consider things like the overall price and what kinds of side effects the compound can produce.
 Some drugs can worsen your lipid profile or cause unwanted effects, and others may not be cost-effective.

 Of course, while all of the above are important considerations, you should also be concerned with the action of the anti-estrogen you choose.
 In short, how well does it work, and will it prevent the buildup of estrogen and irreversible side effects like gynecomastia?

-Fortunately, this is where the Aromasin vs. Arimidex debate ends – both are equally capable of preventing estrogenic side effects.
+Fortunately, this is where the Aromasin vs Arimidex debate ends – both are equally capable of preventing estrogenic side effects.
 With that in mind, your decision will come down to research and what you have available.

+Aromasin is the brand name given to a drug called exemestane, and it was first developed to treat breast cancer in women.
 Some certain types of cancers grow more quickly when exposed to a healthy supply of estrogen, so by blocking the creation of estrogen in the first place, it is possible to slow the growth of cancerous breast cancer tumors, making treatments like chemotherapy and radiation more successful in the long run.

 Arimidex, on the other hand, is the brand name given to an anti-estrogen compound called anastrozole.
 Like Aromasin, it was originally developed to help in the fight against breast cancer by reducing estrogen, thereby slowing or even reversing the growth of cancerous tumors.

-Over time, it also became popular among bodybuilders and athletes interested in protecting themselves against the unwanted side effects associated with anabolic steroids.
+Over time, it also became popular among bodybuilders and athletes interested in protecting themselves against the unwanted side effects associated with steroids.

-In the great debate over Aromasin vs. Arimidex, the truth is that either one will get the job done.
+In the great debate over Aromasin vs Arimidex, the truth is that either one will get the job done.
 Each one of these compounds has its own unique set of benefits and downfalls, and it is up to the individual user to decide what’s right for his or her needs.